 The Fundamentals of Surveying (FS) exam is typically the first step in the process leading to the P.S. license.
 It is designed for recent graduates and students who are close to finishing an undergraduate degree.
 The FS is a computer-based exam that is administered year-round in testing windows at NCEES-approved Pearson VUE test centers.

 The FS contains 110 multiple-choice questions.
-The exam appointment time is 6 hours long, which includes a nondisclosure agreement, tutorial (8 minutes), the exam (5 hours and 20 minutes), a scheduled break (25 minutes), and a brief survey.
+The exam appointment time is 6 hours long, which includes a nondisclosure agreement, tutorial (8 minutes), the exam (5 hours and 20 minutes), and a scheduled break (25 minutes).
 Learn more at our YouTube channel.

 To register for an FS exam, log in to your MyNCEES account, select the REGISTER button, and follow the onscreen instructions.
 Learn more about the exam and the exam environment by reading the rules and policies in your NCEES Examinee Guide.